Sivacollindarmen/Retail-Sales-Analysis/README.md

 These data points are dispersed accross various tables, and requires me to write SQL queries to extract the relevant sales, revenue, and customer data from the company’s databases.

+### Tools
+- Excel
+- SQL Server
+- Power BI
+- Tableau

+### Data Preparation
+- In the initial preparation phase I performed the follwing tasks:
+  1. Data loading and inspection
+  2. Handling missing values
+  3. Normalization, cleaning and formatting

+### Exploratory Data Analysis
+From an exploratory analysis of the sales data for the period 2016-2018, it appears that 2017 was the best performing year in terms of overall sales and revenue.
+During this period, mountain bikes emerged as the top product category, reflecting strong consumer demand.
+Geographically, New York stood out as the highest performing state, contributing significantly to the company's revenue.
+Among the individual stores, Baldwin Bike distinguished itself as the top performer, leading in sales and customer satisfaction.
+These insights highlight key areas of success and provide an exploratory view of the current dataset.

+### Data Analytics
+This code was used to retrive the data points required to create the dataset, joins on various tables with relevant primary keys on the company's SQL Server.

 ```Sql
 SELECT
 ord.order_id,